Top of Page

 Skyline Co-Labs

-The Skyline Co-Labs consist of highly articulated protocols that any team of teachers can easily follow, extending learning that begins at Unit Launch and Practice Workshops.
-As with the Universal Co-Labs, school-based teams have the flexibility to schedule Skyline Co-Labs within their existing meeting structures, including grade level meetings, whole school professional development, and flex time.
-Each Skyline Co-Lab is designed to take approximately 45 minutes and can include optional extension activities.
-By engaging in Skyline Co-Labs, school-based teams will:
+Skyline Learning Cycle Protocols (formerly known as "Co-Labs") consist of highly articulated protocols that any team of teachers can easily follow, extending learning that begins at centralized professional sessions.
+School-based teams have the flexibility to schedule Skyline Learning Cycle Protocols within their existing meeting structures, including grade level meetings, principal directed time, whole school professional development, or flex time.
+Each Skyline Learning Cycle Protocol is designed to take approximately 45 minutes and can include optional extension activities.
+By engaging in Skyline Learning Cycle Protocols, school-based teams will:

-1. Internalize unit content - understanding how key content & instructional shifts live in the curriculum
+1. Internalize unit content - understanding how key content and instructional shifts live in the curriculum

 2. Engage in lesson study protocols - internalizing and rehearsing lesson content for implementation